Deformable Medical Image Registration with KAN-based Implicit Neural Representations: Conclusions

-Looking ahead, our framework enables new research directions in KAN architecture optimization for broader medical image analysis tasks.
-The method’s computational efficiency, seed-dependent stability, and instance-specific adaptability make it particularly suitable for clinical adoption, especially when working with limited datasets.
+Looking ahead, the proposed framework opens directions for further KAN architecture optimization and extension to broader medical image analysis tasks.
+Its combination of computational efficiency, initialization robustness, and instance-specific adaptability makes it potentially useful for research workflows and clinically oriented analysis pipelines after additional validation, especially when working with limited datasets.
+Prospective validation on multi-institutional data is still needed to assess generalizability across scanners and acquisition protocols.